SciML/DiffEqDocs.jl/docs/src/solvers/ode_solve.md

 where `f` is very costly and the complex eigenvalues are minimal (low oscillations), in that case `CVODE_BDF` will be the most efficient but requires `Vector{Float64}`.
 `CVODE_BDF` will also do surprisingly well if the solution is smooth.
-However, this method can be less stiff than other methods and stuff may fail at low accuracy situations.
+However, this method can handle less stiffness than other methods and its Newton iterations may fail at low accuracy situations.
 Another good choice for this regime is `lsoda`.

 #### Special Properties of Stiff Integrators